tarwn/lessthandot-hugo/blogs/content/posts/2009-07-15-operand-type-clash-date-is-incompatible-2008.md

 So that will work with both date and datetime (should work with all the date datatypes) and it is clear what you are doing.

-But wait….scroll down in the next 5 seconds and you will get another option as a bonus.
+But wait....scroll down in the next 5 seconds and you will get another option as a bonus.

 What about this?